 Therefore, dietary supplements can play an important role in maintaining health.
 Under certain circumstances, supplements can play an important role in maintaining health.

-4. It's alright to eat burnt meat
+4. Myth: it's alright to eat burnt meat

 As much as grilled meat tastes good (the flavour even has a name, umami), meat grilled at high temperature can produce dangerous chemicals.
 These chemicals have been linked to cancer.